 Vegetation on the hills of Thessaloniki

 The small streets leading to Holy David’s Church are completely intertwined and when I finally reached the church, it was closed.
 All the signs were in Greek.
 I can read Greek relatively easily (although I don’t understand a word), since to me it seems like a combination of Cyrillic and Latin alphabets with some specific signs, some of which I remember from my school math.
-When you put it all together, I can recognize names of streets, churches, etc. It helps a lot, by here, at the Holy David’s Church, I couldn’t not decipher anything, especially as there were no numbers that would suggest the opening hours.
+When you put it all together, I can recognize names of streets, churches, etc. It helps a lot, but here, at the Holy David’s Church, I couldn’t not decipher anything, especially as there were no numbers that would suggest the opening hours.

 By the way, I know of the English expression “it’s all Greek to me,” but for me this is obviously not a problem.
 As a Serb, I would be actually lost in rural Spain, since the literal translation of the Serbian phrase meaning the same is “it’s all Spanish villages to me.”
 Not having a clue is obviously geography-related.